Skip to Main Content

 Is Nationwide cheaper than AAA?

-AAA's average car insurance rates are generally significantly higher than Nationwide's for full coverage, and just slightly lower than Nationwide for minimum coverage, based on rate data from Quadrant Information Services.
-Rates and discount opportunities can vary per state and factors such as age (where applicable) and driving record also play a significant role in rate determination.
+When looking at Nationwide vs. AAA, AAA's average car insurance rates are generally higher than Nationwide's for full coverage, based on data from Quadrant Information Services.
+Rates and discount opportunities can vary by state and based on factors such as age (where allowed) and driving record.
 When looking for the cheapest car insurance company, make sure to provide accurate details regarding who will be driving your vehicle and every driver's driving history for accurate quoting.

 Nationwide avg. full coverage premium